otfried/graph-fitting-1d/README.md

    `pwlf.py`).

 - `implicit.py` solves the problem using and implicit representation of the intermediate solutions.
-This guarantees running time
-   $O(n^2)$, but is in practice slower than the explicit representation (at least for random inputs).
+This guarantees quadratic running time, but is in practice slower than the explicit representation (at least for random inputs).

 - `runtime.py` compares the running time of the three methods.